 People with bipolar disorder, when in the manic phase, are considered to be very happy but in fact, the manic phase represents a loss of control over actions and thoughts.
 They also get irritable when mania progress.
 People misperceive this illness as it shifts back and forth very often between poles, mania, and depression.
 Actually, most bipolar patients are more often depressed than they are manic and may experience longtime without symptoms.

 Bipolar disorder co-exists with several mental illnesses that make it hard to diagnose and even increases the chances of misdiagnosis.
 Substance abuse is a co-occurring disorder with bipolarity.
 Relation of these two disorders is bi-directional.
 People with bipolar may also encounter social anxiety disorder, Attention-Deficit-Hyper-Activity disorder (ADHD) and Post Traumatic Stress Disorder (PTSD).
 Most of the researchers agree that there is no single cause of this illness.
 Rather many combine together to cause this disorder.
-Some important factors are genetic contribution and brain structure.
-Though, certain brain chemicals and high level of stress are also involved.
+Some important factors are a genetic contribution and brain structure.
+Though, certain brain chemicals and a high level of stress are also involved.
 There is no absolute cure for this disorder but by getting professional help, it can be managed.
 It is a recurrent and lifelong illness, require extensive treatment.
-An effective treatment includes medication and psychotherapy along with strong social support.
+Effective treatment includes medication and psychotherapy along with strong social support.

 Many individuals with this illness have successful careers, satisfying relations and happy families.
 Although it is challenging but with treatment, a solid support system and healthy coping skills patients can fully manage their lives.
 People with bipolar disorder are suggested to monitor their physical and mental health.
 They are also encouraged to improve self-care including healthy sleep pattern, good hygiene, balanced diet, exercise.
 Mood monitoring and stress management can also be very helpful.